brunopamplona/streaming-experiments/README.md

 - **A/B experimentation** — classical randomised controlled trials for product and pricing tests, with sample size calculation and power analysis utilities
 - **Geo-lift experimentation** — geographic holdout studies for measuring incremental lift from paid media campaigns, where user-level randomisation is not feasible

-The geo-lift case study is built around **ClaroTV+ Premiere**, a premium streaming package, and uses São Paulo (treatment) and Rio de Janeiro (control) as the two experimental markets.
+The geo-lift case study is built around **Video+ Premiere**, a premium streaming package, and uses São Paulo (treatment) and Rio de Janeiro (control) as the two experimental markets.

 ---